MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/3-integrate-activity-logs-with-monitor.md

 Creating a Log Analytics workspace is straightforward.
 In the Azure portal, select **Create resource**.
 In the **Search** box, enter **log analytics**.

 In the results list, select **Log Analytics Workspace**, and then select **New** to create a new Log Analytics workspace.
-Select or enter the following details.
+Select or enter details for the workspace.
 Select **Create New**, because this workspace is unique to the user who's signing in.
-Each workspace needs a **Name** that's globally unique among Azure Monitor subscriptions.
+Each workspace needs a name that's globally unique among Azure Monitor subscriptions.
 Select the subscription, and then select the workspace you want to use, such as an existing resource group.
+Optionally create tags to use for the workspace,

 The pricing tier is automatically assigned as **Pay-as-you-go** and is based on a per-gigabyte (GB) cost.
 Select **Create** to create the workspace.